feathr-ai/feathr/ui/README.md

 # Feathr UI

-This is feathr web ui frontend code
+This is Feathr web ui frontend code

 ## Build and run locally